An Analysis of the Prolonged COVID-19 Symptoms Survey by Patient-Led Research Team

 It is important to note that this survey targeted patients with prolonged symptoms (patients with symptoms for over two weeks), though it does include a few responses from patients with shorter symptom duration.
-The survey was primarily distributed to the Body Politic COVID-19 Support Group on Slack, the Facebook Survivor Corps group, and through other personal social media accounts.
+The survey was primarily distributed to the Body Politic COVID-19 Support Group on Slack, but also was distributed to various other support groups on Facebook and through other personal social media accounts.
 The survey received 640 responses and was open from April 21st to May 2nd, 2020.

 About a quarter of respondents (23.1%) tested positive for COVID-19, 27.5% tested negative, and the remainder (47.8%) were not tested.
 In our analysis, we included all responses regardless of testing status.
 Due to the severe lack of testing available in many areas and the prevalence of false negatives, we do not believe people’s experiences with COVID-19 symptoms should be discounted because they did not receive a positive test result.
 When disaggregating the data, we found that the main difference between people who tested positive and people who tested negative was not necessarily the symptoms they experienced (as most symptoms were similar), but how early in their illness they were able to be tested.
 We believe that current testing practices are not capturing a large subset of COVID-19 patients and that more investigation into this is required.
 If we limited the analysis to only respondents who received a positive test result, we could lose valuable information, and would be doing a disservice to the thousands, if not hundreds of thousands, of people with prolonged symptoms who were unable to access a test early enough in their illness, if at all.
 We believe future research must consider the experiences of all people with COVID-19 symptoms, regardless of testing status, in order to better understand the virus and underscore the importance of early and widespread testing.